Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Before you decide if it is time to raise your freelance rate, it is important for you to understand how your rate should be calculated.
 You may not know exactly how you should calculate your hourly rate.

-Using a freelance hourly rate calculator, such as the hourly rate calculator provided here, you can make sure that you are charging a fair price for the services that you provide.
+Using a freelance hourly rate calculator, such as the hourly rate calculator provided here, you can ensure that you are charging a fair price for your services.
+Make sure that you use this calculator to calculate your hourly rate.

-At the same time, you want to make sure that you are being paid a fair price for the professional services that you provide.
+It is natural for people to worry that they are overcharging their clients.
+At the same time, you want to ensure you are being paid a fair price for your professional services.

 See Related: How to Register as a Freelancer?